Antonín Sochor

-Major general Antonín Sochor (16 July 1914 – 16 August 1950) was a Czechoslovak general who fought for the 1st Czechoslovak Army Corps in the Soviet Union on the Eastern Front.
+Major general Antonín Sochor (16 July 1914 – 16 August 1950) was a Czech general who fought for the 1st Czechoslovak Army Corps in the Soviet Union on the Eastern Front.

 Biography

 Early life

-Antonín Sochor was born in the mining town of Lohberg into the family of a Czech miner.
+Antonín Sochor was born in the mining town of Lohberg, German Empire into the family of a Czech miner.

 Sochor could not complete the business academy in Teplice and in 1933 he became a laborer.
 In October 1936 he began full-time military service in Trenčín.
 Two years later, he graduated from the non-commissioned officer school there.

 He was mobilized to serve in Slovakia and remained in the army as a long-serving non-commissioned officer.
 After the Nazi invasion of Czechoslovakia and the creation of the Protectorate, he returned to Duchcov, but was arrested there after a conflict with the Sudeten German Party.
 In May 1939 he was interned in the Bitterfeld labor camp near Leipzig.
 In the factory where he worked, he managed to carry out several sabotages.
 In order to get out of the labor camp and thus beyond suspicion, he applied to enter the German Wehrmacht, and as a German native, also living in the Sudetenland, he was deported.
 He was given a short vacation to complete the formalities and went to Duchcov, from where he came, and, despite the Gestapo's supervision, managed to go into Poland for exile, before he managed to throw the Nazi mayor of Kutscher-Hasslinger into a pond.
 In the summer of 1939, he joined the Czechoslovak Military Group under the command of Ludvík Svoboda, commonly known as the Czechoslovak Legion.